Fall Family Trip to Rocky Mountain National Park in

 We headed to back to Sprague Lake to try our hand at fishing.
 If you head along the trail, there is a small path that shoots off the main trail and follows a river.
 This was a great spot for fly fishing.
 We also tried fishing on the lake but didn’t have much luck there.
 You can see a ton of fish in the river off the walking path when you first walk up to the lake from the parking lot!

-Father and son fishing on Sprague lake in RMNP
+Father and son fishing at Sprague lake Rocky Mountain National Park.

 Permit